nutanix-japan/KarbonServiceMesh_Bootcamp/connect/connect.rst

    .. figure:: images/installistio.png

    .. note::
      There are various profiles of Istio.
 However, we are installing the demo profile to get functionality to run this lab.
-Learn more about Istio install profiles by running the following commands.
+Learn more about Istio install profiles by running the following commands:

      .. code-block:: bash